 - Opening a corporate bank account

-- Transfering minimum share capital which is only 1 CZK (approx. 0,04 EUR)
+- Transfer of the minimum share capital, which is only 1 CZK (approx. 0,04 EUR)

-- Obtaining a mandatory trade licence from the Trade Licensing Register
+- Obtaining a compulsory trade license from the Trade license Registry

-- Registering a company with the FAU for AML/CFT reporting purposes
+- Registration of a company with the FAA for AML/CFT reporting purposes

-All of the required documentation must be supplied in Czech language.
-If you need a certified translator, our team here at Regulated United Europe (RUE) will be more than happy to assist.
+All necessary documentation must be submitted in the Czech language.
+If you need a certified translator, our team here in Regulated United Europe (RUE) will be more than happy to help.

-You can also opt for a remote company formation in which case you have to sign a power of attorney which will allow your representative to act on behalf of you throughout the process of your crypto company formation.
+You can also opt for a remote company formation, in which case you need to sign a power of attorney that allows your representative to act on your behalf throughout the process of creating your crypto company.

-Since there’s no crypto-specific licence in the Czech Republic, companies planning to engage in crypto-related economic activities are required to follow general authorisation procedures, stipulated by the Trade Licensing Register.
-Crypto licensing process may take up to four months which is inclusive of the company formation.
+Since there’s no crypto-specific license in the Czech Republic, companies planning to engage in crypto-related economic activities are required to follow general authorisation procedures, stipulated by the Trade Licensing Register.
+Crypto licensing process may take up to four months, which is inclusive of the company formation.

 Generally, a crypto company has to submit an application to one of the general Trade Offices in Czech language containing all the essential information about the company and its founders (shareholders).
 It should be accompanied by the business plan (including strategy and operations) and various background documentation.